-- 1. Initiation After reviewing Speet Tool and consulting with the program director or lead instructor, faculty will draw up a written contract which will state the behavior which led to clinical probation.
+- 1. Initiation After reviewing the SPEET Tool from the NCBON, the program director and course lead instructor will create a written contract which will state the behavior which led to clinical probation.
 The contract shall set forth guidelines as to what the student must do within a set time frame to correct the behavior.
 This contract is to be signed by both the instructor and the student placed on probation.
-A copy will be given to the student. - Completion Meeting the terms of the contract results in a passing grade.
-Failure to comply with the terms of the clinical probation contract will result in a nonpassing grade.
-The determination as to whether a student has complied or not complied with the clinical probation contract will be made by the instructor and faculty.
+A copy will be given to the student. - 2.
+Completion Meeting the terms of the contract results in a passing grade.
+Failure to comply with the terms of the clinical probation contract will result in a non-passing grade.

 - C. Time Frame for Clinical Probation - 1.
 The usual clinical probation period extends to the end of the semester. - 2.
-Students placed on probation for a failure to comply with clinical attendance policies will remain on clinical attendance probation until completion of the program.
+Students placed on probation for a failure to comply with clinical attendance rules will remain on clinical attendance probation until completion of the program.
 Failure to comply with specified behaviors will result in dismissal. - 3.
 A student placed on probation following a third cumulative medication error will remain on clinical probation until completion of the program. - 4.
 In all matters related to clinical probation and grading, the student shall be afforded full rights and due process as set forth in the section on Student Rights and Due Process Policy outlined on the BCCC website.

-Exiting the Nursing Programs
+Exiting the Nursing Program